(1816 - 1907)

 see his Battle Report

 Colgrove was appointed colonel of the newly formed three-year 27th Indiana Infantry in September 1861.
-Colgrove, a disciplinarian, was described by his men as Ōtyrannical,” and they appealed for his resignation or removal by the Governor.
-In spite of their pleas, Silas Colgrove would be the only colonel the 27th Indiana would know.
+Colgrove, a disciplinarian, was described by his men as "tyrannical," and they appealed for his resignation or removal by the Governor.
+In spite of their pleas, Silas Colgrove would be the only colonel of the 27th Indiana.

 The 27th moved east to Washington, D.C., and then to Frederick, Maryland, where they camped during the winter of 1861-62.
 In the spring of 1862, Colgrove and the 27th participated in the Shenandoah Valley (Virginia) Campaign and fought in the engagements at Front Royal and Winchester.
 The 27th saw action at Cedar Mountain, Virginia, in August 1862.

-At the battle of Antietam, the colonel was in Ōthe thickest of the fighting” and had his horse shot from under him without injury to himself.
-While fighting in the famous "Cornfield," the Regiment sustained casualties of nearly half their number.
+At the battle of Antietam, the colonel was in "the thickest of the fighting" and had his horse shot from under him, but he was not injured.
+While fighting in Daniel Miller's famous Cornfield, his Regiment sustained casualties of nearly 50%.

 The 27th was not actively engaged again until 1863 and the battle of Chancellorsville, Virginia.
 Colgrove sustained minor injuries at Chancellorsville and Gettysburg before serving in the Atlanta campaign.
 As part of General Henry Slocum's XII Corps, Colonel Colgrove and the 27th followed Robert E. Lee's Confederate army into Pennsylvania.
 They did not take part in the fighting at Gettysburg until the third day when Colgrove became conspicuous for his impulsive behavior.
 Receiving garbled orders, he understood the Confederates to be in a weakened emplacement and he ordered an attack with two Union regiments.
 The ill-conceived attack at Spangler Meadow resulted in the 27th Indiana losing one-third of its men and retreating into its previous position.